Jxhnn/RedSync/README.md

 # RedSync
-Simple sync file transfert program (only for Windows)
+Simple sync file transfert program (only for Windows) designed for Teréga.

 Licensed by MIT